 4. Amy Porterfield

-Amy Porterfield is a social media phenom and is an expert in Facebook marketing.
+Amy Porterfield is one of the first bloggers I followed when I started blogging.
+She’s an expert in Facebook and online marketing.
 She offers many easy to follow tips on how to market successfully on Facebook and build your email list using social media.
 I’ve attended many of her web conferences and she always delivers.

 5. Social Media Examiner

-A business colleague forwarded me an email from Social Media Examiner and I found the posts to be very relevant and easy to put into action.
+Years ago, a fellow blogger forwarded me an email from Social Media Examiner and I found the posts to be very helpful and easy to put into action.
 This site, created by Michael Stelzner, provides up-to-date information on how to best use social media tools…a must-have (in my opinion) for anyone working from home.

 6. Nicole Walters

-Nicole Walters helps women who want to gain clarity, grow their network and monetize their lives.
-She shares the proven corporate strategies she has mastered in my 10 years as a Fortune 500 executive.
-Her tools are now available for you, the everyday entrepreneur.
+If you’re ready to laugh while learning tons of valuable information, then you want to meet Nicole Walters.
+She helps women who want to gain clarity, grow their network, and monetize their lives.
+She shares the proven corporate strategies she has mastered in her 10 years as a Fortune 500 executive.
+She’s a hilarious teacher who knows her stuff, and her tools are now available for all of us–the everyday mompreneurs.